UMD-CS-STICs/389Kspring18/lectures/week_05-expressjs-1/README.md

 })
 ```

+Let's test this out!
+Try running: `http://localhost:3000/factorial?number=3`

 Now, let's make a new route to square numbers.

 Let's rename `factorial.js` to `operations.js`, and have the following code: